Skip to content

 Starting a new job can be incredibly overwhelming.
 There is always a lot to remember; even learning your new team’s names can be challenging!
 And nothing’s worse than not knowing who to ask for help.

-To make their first few weeks as seamless as possible, ensure they know who to ask when they have a question or issue and, even more importantly, ensure that person is ready to answer their questions.
-They’ll need to be prepared to give up their time to support the new team member, be patient with them as they’re learning the ropes, and have the businesses support in doing so.
+To make their first few weeks as smooth as possible, ensure they know who to ask when they have a question or issue and, even more importantly, ensure that person is ready to answer their questions.
+They’ll need to be prepared to give up their time to support the new team member, be patient with them as they’re learning the ropes, and have the business’s support in doing so.
 There is no point directing a new starter to a busy employee who needs to prioritise their day-to-day tasks and doesn’t have the time to help them.

 A buddy or mentor programme can effectively make social relationships and help your new employee feel empowered to ask the necessary questions.
 It ensures there is always a ready and willing person to support them.
 It can also be an excellent way for your current employees to gain leadership and management experience before taking on more formal responsibilities.